 The training will enable you to teach the YWCA respectful relationship program/s, tailored to meet the needs to young people aged 9-18 years:

 |For children aged 9-12 years, this program aims to build skills and capacity in young people to behave with respect, and be active bystanders when they observe disrespectful behaviour.||For children aged 14-18 years, this program aims to support young people to develop safe and respectful relationships and challenge their assumptions and beliefs about gender|

-Further enquiries, please contact firstname.lastname@example.org or register for our upcoming training at the events page.
+Further enquiries, please contact firstname.lastname@example.org or see if we have any upcoming training.